choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 * [Fuse filtering guide][fuse_filtering]

-If you want to prevent certain traffic from leaving a given datacenter, you can do so with `<excludedDestinations>` or `<dynamicallyIncludedDestinations>` elements **inside each `<networkConnector>` element.** This is mostly useful for noise reduction, by blocking traffic that other datacenters don't care about, but it can also serve security purposes.
+If you want to prevent certain traffic from leaving a given datacenter, you can do so with `<excludedDestinations>` or `<dynamicallyIncludedDestinations>` elements **inside each `<networkConnector>` element.** This is mostly useful for reducing noise (which can potentially save you money, depending on network topology and datacenter locations), but it can also serve security purposes.
 Generally, you'll be filtering on [subcollectives][], which, as described above, begin their destination names with the name of the collective.

 Both types of filter element can contain `<queue>` and `<topic>` elements, with their `physicalName` attributes defining a destination name with the normal wildcards.
+Since MCollective uses both queues and topics, you'll usually write a pair of rules for any exclusion or inclusion.

 **Remember to retain the all-queues/all-topics exclusions as [shown above](#network-connectors).**

 #### Examples

 Assume a star network topology.

 This topology can be achieved by either having each edge broker connect to the central broker, or having the central broker connect to each edge broker.
 You can achieve the same filtering in both situations, but with slightly different configuration.
 The two examples below have similar but not identical effects; the ramifications are subtle, and we _really_ recommend reading the external ActiveMQ and Fuse documentation if you've come this far in your deployment scale.